xinyangl5722/sep11-freedom-project/blog/entry01.md

 ```

 ## EDP
-I have already defined my problem, and brainstormed a possible solution, so now I am **planning the solution**.
+I have already defined my problem which is how I want to make my stories into a reality, and brainstormed a possible solution, so now I am **planning the solution** for my project.
 I am currently planning my game and planning on what to use with my tool.
 I am still currently in the stage of planning my solution as I still need to figure out the sequence of my game and the components I need for kaboom to make my game.

 ## Skills
 One of the skills I have learned was **How to learn**.
 When I started to tinker my code, instead of looking over multiple video tutorials that are like 4 hours long, I used playground to see the codes they used to see how it works.
 One of them was adding a sprite.
 I followed the playground code to see how it works and I encorporated it into my own code while testing it.